Blog - My thoughts and ideas

 Read more

-In another article I described how to set up a VPN using WireGuard on a dedicated EC2 instance at AWS.
+In a previous article I described how to set up a VPN using WireGuard on a dedicated EC2 instance at AWS.

 If you happen to run a Kubernetes cluster then the configuration becomes even simpler, as we don’t have to set up a dedicated EC2 instance but can build upon the infrastructure provided by Kubernetes.